Introduction

 Impact on Judicial Practice

-- Expanded role in human rights protection
+- Expands the judiciary's role in safeguarding human rights.

 Judicial Precedent: Ensuring Consistency and Predictability